Your store visit

 You may also be asked to perform a visual field check.
 This will involve your ability to detect flashes of light in your peripheral vision and is often used to detect early glaucoma or problems that could be associated with headaches and other issues.

-If you’re over 60, your optician might need to apply eye drops to dilate your pupils.
+If you’re over 60, your optician might need you to apply eye drops to dilate your pupils - don't worry we'll talk you through it.
 This can make your eyes a bit blurred and more sensitive to light, which could affect driving.
 We’d recommend leaving plenty of time on your parking to allow them to wear off, or ask a friend or family member to drive you.

 At the end of your eye examination, your optometrist will explain what all the tests and evaluations have indicated and recommend the very best options for your individual needs the optician will also advise if you are suitable for contact lenses.

 New Frame Styler technology